aallali/CRUD-Authentication-Serverless-AWS/README.md

-# Serverless - AWS Node.js Typescript
+# Serverless - AWS Node.js Typescript - TODO app

 This project has been generated using the `aws-nodejs-typescript` template from the [Serverless framework](https://www.serverless.com/).